 - Accommodation facilities include a security safe, air-con and a western toilet and shower.

-- On arrival, you will be taken out for a welcome meal.
-While at the hospital, you will be provided lunch at the hospital cafe.
+- While at the hospital, you will be provided lunch at the hospital cafe.

 - You will get lots of opportunities to try authentic, delicious Indian cuisine.

-- You will need to budget for two lunches only.
+- You will need to budget for two lunches only (during the Golden Triangle Tour).

 Airport: Indira Gandhi International Airport (DEL)